Unit 1 Breakdown

 It makes up 12-18% of the AP Physics 1 content.
 Or around 10% of a regular Physics curriculum.

-HOWEVER, in order to understand Kinematics and the rest of Physics we must cover 2 important topics first: Vectors and Standard Units.
+In order to understand Kinematics (and the rest of Physics) we must first cover 2 important topics: Vectors and Standard Units.

 Vectors are simply arrows!
-This might seem boring, but vectors will be used EVERYWHERE in physics, not just kinematics.
-So it important to understand this well!
+They will be used EVERYWHERE in physics, not just kinematics.

 The length can represent anything like distance, speed, forces, and more.